bonasfvck/blog/_posts/2020-05-03-azure-functions-visual-studio.md

 Debugging:
 -	Build the solution, create a breakpoint, and press F5.
--	A CLI will appear with the generated API URL.
+-	A CLI will pop up with the generated local API URL.
 -	Copy and paste the URL in the browser, supply the needed query parameter and start debugging.

 <br>